f5devcentral/f5-agility-labs-xc/docs/class6/module2/lab3.rst

 69. Choose any request in the log and click the **expand** arrow next to the timestamp.

-70. Review the detailed request information including end-to-end analytics.
+70. Review the detailed request information including **end-to-end analytics**.

     |lab046|